Turkey's central bank holds rate at 50%, warns on inflation

 PHOTO

-Turkey's central bank held interest rates at 50% on Thursday as expected but cautioned that recent data had lifted inflation uncertainty, in a hawkish signal ahead of an expected easing cycle in coming months.
+ISTANBUL - Turkey's central bank held interest rates at 50% on Thursday as expected but warned that a bump in recent inflation data lifted uncertainty, in a hawkish signalthat could reinforce views that policy easing won't begin until next year.

-"In September, the underlying trend of inflation posted a slight increase," the bank's policy committee said, adding: "the uncertainty regarding the pace of improvement in inflation has increased in light of incoming data."
+"In September, the underlying trend of inflation posted a slight increase," the bank's policy committee said.

+The "uncertainty regarding the pace of improvement in inflation has increased in light of incoming data," it said, adding: "inflation expectations and pricing behaviour continue to pose risks to the disinflation process."

-Analysts said the message could reinforce the view that the bank will wait until around January to ease monetary policy, after a more than year-long effort to slay years of soaring inflation.
+Some analysts said the cautious message suggested the bank will wait until around January to begin cutting rates, after a more than year-long effort to slay years of soaring inflation.

+After monthly inflation was higher than expected at nearly 3% in September, a Reuters poll showed the bank was expected to wait until December or January to begin its anticipated easing cycle, later than earlier polls.

+"It seems clear that the (central bank) – like us – doesn't think the conditions are in place for a monetary easing cycle to start very soon," wrote Nicholas Farr, economist at Capital Economics.

 Since then, it has kept the one-week repo rate on hold.
 In a change of messaging last month, it began setting the stage for a rate cut by dropping a reference to potential further tightening.